Ready to explore the best things to do in Wimbledon? Of course you are…

 Hidden behind the vibrant curtains of this grand tennis affair lies a storybook-like British borough that is rich in history and exciting activities.
 From its majestic medieval roots to the best pubs, it’s time to discover Wimbledon.

-We’re serving up some of the best sights and experiences in this picturesque residential area that will be sure to cause a racket (had enough of the tennis puns yet?).
+We’re serving up some of the best sights and experiences in this picturesque residential area that we’re sure you’ll love and will undoubtedly cause a racket (had enough of the tennis puns yet?).

 Things to do in Wimbledon